- Part Number:70

 Exceptions to notice requirements.
 The notice requirements of paragraphs (c) and (f) of this section will not apply if:

-The disclosure officer determines that the information should not be disclosed;
+The component determines that the information should not be disclosed;

 The information lawfully has been published or has been officially made available to the public;

-Disclosure of the information is required by statute (other than the FOIA) or by a regulation issued in accordance with the requirements of Executive Order 12600 (3 CFR 1988 Comp., p.
-235); or
+Disclosure of the information is required by statute (other than the FOIA) or by a regulation issued in accordance with the requirements of Executive Order 12,600; or

 Notice of a FOIA lawsuit.
-Whenever a requester files a lawsuit seeking to compel the disclosure of business information, the component will promptly notify the submitter.
+Whenever a requester files a lawsuit seeking to compel the disclosure of confidential commercial information, the component will promptly notify the submitter.

 Notice requirements.
-The component will fulfill the notice requirements of this section by addressing the notice to the business submitter or its legal successor at the address indicated on the records, or the last known address.
-If the notice is returned, the component will make a reasonable effort to locate the business submitter or its legal successor.
+The component will fulfill the notice requirements of this section by addressing the notice to the confidential commercial submitter or its legal successor at the address indicated on the records, or the last known address.
+If the notice is returned, the component will make a reasonable effort to locate the confidential commercial submitter or its legal successor.
 Where notification of a voluminous number of submitters is required, such notification may be accomplished by posting and publishing the notice in a place reasonably calculated to accomplish notification.